First published in 2013 — fully revised and updated in 2018.

 Keep your eyes on the waves at night; if you’re lucky, you can see bioluminescent plankton sparkling around these shores.
 It’s quite the magical sight.

-One caveat: the snorkeling and scuba diving in Cambodia is categorically awful.
+One caveat: the snorkelling and scuba diving in Cambodia is categorically awful.
 It’s better to save your money and see the underwater wonders in Thailand, Malaysia, Indonesia, or the Philippines.

 I sadly still haven’t been to Battambang.
 But it always gets great buzz, so I wanted to give it at least a mention here.
 Cambodia’s second largest city is known to be less commercial (so to speak) than Phnom Penh or Siem Reap.
 Friends of mine raved about its many art galleries and remnants of colonial architecture.
 This blog has some nice tips.